 That’s not the key, of course.
 But even if it was, so much marketing is frighteningly forgettable – one ad or brand or brochure blending into another – that they just pass us by.

 Most business strategy (as we’re defining it, in the broad sense) is wasted money because it lacks meaning, often attempts to just entertain instead of moving the needle and is plain vanilla.

 Therefore, here is a primer of how to judge your creative work based on 5 questions you need to ask yourself.
 If the answer to all five is “yes,” then the work will succeed and steal market share.

-First Question: Is the branding on strategy?
+Question #1: Is the branding on strategy?